seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.12.2

+Release date: _28th July 2022_

+Small update release that includes

+* A fix to search results not being correctly displayed in order of relevance
+* A fix that correctly displays the tab, when linking to a tab (such as related items) using the bookmark (e.g <https://fairdomhub.org/programmes/20#projects> )

+For a full list, see [closed issues for 1.12.2](https://github.com/seek4science/seek/milestone/11?closed=1)

 ## Version 1.12.1

 Release date: _24th June 2022_